MichaelGrafnetter/DSInternals/Documentation/PowerShell/Set-ADReplNgcKey.md

 ```

 ### -Domain
-Specifies the NetBIOS domain name of the account that will be replicated.
+Specifies the NetBIOS domain name of the target Active Directory account.

 ```yaml
 Type: String